Guernsey sea temperatures equal record high

-He said: "This separates the sea into two very distinct layers, a very thin warm surface layer and a much thicker, deeper, colder layer beneath it and the [lack of] wind means this thin surface layer can be heated without the water having to mix with the cold water beneath."'In the mind'
+He said: "This separates the sea into two very distinct layers, a very thin warm surface layer and a much thicker, deeper, colder layer beneath it and the [lack of] wind means this thin surface layer can be heated without the water having to mix with the cold water beneath."

 Mr Ingrouille dismissed suggestions sea water is different temperatures around the island after measuring the same temperature - 16.3C - at St Peter Port on the east coast and Cobo on the west.